Grothendieck--Serre for constant reductive group schemes: Introduction

-However, our $R$-smooth $X$ from the beginning is arbitrary and need not have a smooth projective compactification.
-To circumvent this difficulty, we prove the following result, which is interesting in its own right: the pair $(Y,X)$ Zariski-locally on $X$ can be presented as an elementary étale neighbourhood of a similar pair $(Y',X')$, where $X'$ is an open of some projective $R$-space, see \Cref{variant of Lindel's lem} for a finer statement.
-Standard glueing techniques then allows us to replace $(Y,X)$ by $(Y',X')$ and to study generically trivial torsors on $X'$, but now $X'$ has smooth projective compactifications, namely, the projective $R$-spaces, we come back to the situation already settled in the previous paragraph. \epp
+The original smooth $R$-scheme $X$, however, need not admit a smooth projective compactification.
+To address this, we prove the following result, which is interesting in its own right: if $Y$ is a fibrewise nowhere dense closed subset of $X$, then, Zariski-locally on $X$, the pair $(Y,X)$ can be presented as an elementary étale neighbourhood of a similar pair $(Y\pr,X\pr)$, where $X\pr$ is an open subset of some projective $R$-space; see \Cref{variant of Lindel's lem} for a more precise statement.
+By using standard gluing techniques, we can replace $(Y,X)$ with $(Y\pr,X\pr)$ and study generically trivial torsors on $X\pr$.
+Moreover, since now $X\pr$ has smooth projective compactifications, namely, the projective $R$-spaces, we can reduce to the situation already settled in the previous paragraph. \epp

-\bpp[Nisnevich's purity conjecture] Now, we turn to Nisnevich's purity conjecture, where we require the total isotropicity of group schemes.
-A reductive group scheme $G$ defined over a scheme $S$ is \emph{totally isotropic} at $s\in S$ if every $G_i$ in the decomposition \cite{SGA3IIInew}*{Exposé~XXIV, Proposition~5.10~(i)}

-contains a $\bG_{m,R_i}$, equivalently, every $G_i$ has a parabolic $R_i$-subgroup that is fiberwisely proper, see \cite{SGA3IIInew}*{Expos\'e XXVI, Corollaire 6.12}.
-If this holds for all $s\in S$, then $G$ is \emph{totally isotropic}.
-Proposed by Nisnevich \cite{Nis89}*{Conjecture~1.3} and modified due to the anisotropic counterexamples of Fedorov \cite{Fed22b}*{Proposition~4.1}, the Nisnevich conjecure predicts that, for a regular semilocal ring $A$, a regular parameter $r\in A$ (that is, $r\in \fm\backslash \fm^2$ for every maximal ideal $\fm\subset A$), and a reductive $A$-group scheme $G$ such that $G_{A/rA}$ is totally isotropic, every generically trivial $G$-torsor on $A[\f{1}{r}]$ is trivial, that is, the following map

-The case when $A$ is a local ring of a regular affine variety over a field and $G=\GL_n$ was settled by Bhatwadekar--Rao in \cite{BR83} and was subsequently extended to arbitrary regular local rings containing fields by Popescu \cite{Pop02}*{Theorem~1}.
-Nisnevich in \cite{Nis89} proved the conjecture in dimension two, assuming that $A$ is a local ring with infinite residue field and that $G$ is quasi-split.
-For the state of the art, the conjecure was settled in equicharacteristic case and in several mixed characteristic case by {\v{C}}esnavi{\v{c}}ius in \cite{Ces22b}*{Theorem~1.3} (previously, Fedorov \cite{Fed21} proved the case when $A$ contains an infinite field).
-Besides, the toral case and some low dimensional cases are known and surveyed in \cite{Ces22}*{Section~3.4.2~(1)} including Gabber's result \cite{Gab81}*{Chapter~I, Theorem~1} for the local case $\dim A\leq 3$ when $G$ is either $\GL_n$ or $\mathrm{PGL}_n$.
-In this article, we prove several variants of Nisnevich conjecture over Pr\"ufer bases, see \Cref{torsors-Sm proj base}~\ref{Nis-sm-proj} and \Cref{G-S for constant reductive gps}~\ref{G-S for constant reductive gps ii}. \epp

-\bpp[Outline of the paper] In this \S \ref{outline of the paper}, unless stated otherwise, $R$ is a semilocal Pr\"ufer ring, $S:=\Spec R$ is its spectrum, $X$ is an irreducible, affine, $R$-smooth scheme, $A\ce \sO_{X,\b{x}}$ is the semilocal ring of $X$ at a finite subset $\b{x}\subset X$, and $G$ is a reductive $X$-group scheme. \begin{itemize} \item [(1)] In \S \ref{sect-purity of reductive torsors}, we establish purity of reductive torsors on schemes smooth over Pr\"ufer rings.
-The global statement is \Cref{purity for rel. dim 1} : if $X$ is a smooth $S$-curve and if a closed subset $Z\subset X$ satisfies